7 Rules for Creating Gorgeous UI (Part 1)

 If you learned something useful, read Part 2.

-If you want to see more writing and tutorials like this, you should subscribe to my Design Newsletter.
+For more writing and tutorials like this, you should subscribe to my Design Newsletter.

 Need a freelance UX/UI designer?
 Hire me.